Nisga'a language: Phonology

 The phonology in Nisga'a is presented as follows:

 Consonants

 Vowels

 The high and mid short front vowels /i/ and /e/ as well as the high and mid short back vowels /u/ and /o/ are largely found to be in complementary distribution in native Nisga'a words but these pairs of sounds contrast one another in words borrowed into the language, making them distinct.

+In Nisga'a phonology, the voiced plosives [b, d, dz, g, gʷ, ɢ] are allophones of the unvoiced plosives /p, t, ts, k, kʷ, q/ and occur before vowels.
+Modern Nisga'a orthography writes the voiced plosives with their own characters b, d, j, g, gw, g̠ respectively.